$48.5

 When you meet with our train and truck accident attorneys, we can:

-• Conduct an investigation to determine how the accident occurred and who might be legally responsible, including truck drivers, trucking companies, train conductors, rail companies, or other businesses.
+• Investigate how the accident occurred and who might be legally responsible, including truck drivers, trucking companies, train conductors, rail companies, or other businesses

-• Retain experts to recreate the scene of the truck and train accident, prepare reports about the accident and how it caused your injuries, and testify in court if necessary.
+• Retain experts to recreate the truck and train accident scene, prepare reports about the accident and how it caused your injuries, and testify in court if necessary

 • Should negotiation not lead to a settlement, prepare your case for litigation and trial.